zm711/spikeanalysis/docs/source/submodules/spike_analysis.rst

 -------------------------------

 :code:`SpikeAnalysis` requires both :code:`StimulusData` and :code:`SpikeData` to perform analyses.
 It has a setting method for each of these datasets.
+To leverage the power of the SpikeInterface project there is a separate function: :code:`set_spike_data_si()`, which takes any :code:`spikeinterface.BaseSorting`.

 .. code-block:: python